fpgadeveloper/zynqmp-hailo-ai/README.md

 ### The TODO list

-* Add Hailo required packages
-* Add PCIe constraints to all designs
-* Test all designs on hardware
+* Test all M.2 M-key Stack FMC based designs on hardware

 ## About us